 Trauma is what is left over in the nervous system as a result of a life threatening or emotionally overwhelming event.
 Trauma happens when our capacity to self-protect (fight or flight) or thaw out of the freeze / immobility state and discharge our built-up survival energy is blocked.
 The natural ebb and flow of our stress and relaxation response then becomes dysregulated.
 That means that you may tend to rev up very quickly and have difficulty coming down, or you flatline and disconnect and have difficulty picking yourself back up again, or you alternate between these extremes of chaos and rigidity, of hyper- and hypo-arousal, frequently outside of your Window of Tolerance.

 We normally associate trauma or PTSD with major events like motor vehicle accidents, war, physical attacks and rape.
 However, other experiences that overwhelmed your nervous system may also have had an impact on you, your partner or your children.
-This includes birth trauma, early childhood abuse, neglect, ritual abuse, witnessing violence, abandonment, religion or shame-based abuse, cultural or colonial trauma, bullying, falls and concussions, surgeries, medical trauma, abortion, miscarriages, head injuries, natural disasters, etc. The failure of others to respond empathetically after an event, and the level to which the event was unforeseen and choice, voice and control were taken away, can also play a role.
+This includes birth trauma, early childhood abuse, neglect, ritual abuse, witnessing violence, abandonment, religion or shame-based abuse, cultural or colonial trauma, bullying, falls and concussions, surgeries, medical trauma, miscarriages, head injuries, natural disasters, etc. Many factors can play a role in how overwhelming an experience may be, including the failure of others to respond empathetically after an event, the level to which the event was unforeseen, and having one’s choice, voice or control taken away.

 What was happening to your parents and extended family – including untreated trauma, addictions or mental health issues – may also have had an impact on your emotional and nervous system development from in the womb onwards, to the point where traumatic symptoms can develop.